Nursing home industry: Pennsylvania illegally withheld funds

 The legal dispute centers on federal coronavirus relief legislation that temporarily boosted funding for Medicaid, a joint federal and state health care program for poor and disabled people.

-The new law should have generated an extra $153 million in Medicaid funds for Pennsylvania nursing homes, according to the lawsuit, but the facilities have not received any additional money because the Department of Human Services simply reduced state aid from other funding sources and diverted that money to other programs.
+The new law should have generated an extra $153 million in Medicaid funds for Pennsylvania nursing homes, according to the plaintiffs, but the facilities have not received any additional money because the Department of Human Services diverted it to other programs.

-The suit noted that state law requires long-term care facilities to pay an annual assessment that helps the state generate additional federal funding for the Medicaid program.
+The plaintiffs noted that state law requires long-term care facilities to pay an annual assessment that helps the state generate additional federal funding for the Medicaid program.

-“The department’s refusal to distribute the federal funds is particularly egregious here because the funds were only received as a result of assessments paid by the nursing facilities,” the suit said.
+“The department’s refusal to distribute the federal funds is particularly egregious here because the funds were only received as a result of assessments paid by the nursing facilities,” the plaintiffs said in the lawsuit.
 “In other words, the department is taking money earned from the contributions of cash-strapped nursing facilities and using the funds derived from those contributions to support other programs instead of nursing facility services.”

+The nursing homes’ assertions are “simply false,” said Fogarty, the Department of Human Services spokesperson.
+“The money at issue is being used to support residents of our nursing facilities.”

+The trade groups complained that nursing homes were already in a precarious financial state heading into the pandemic because of chronic state underfunding of the Medicaid program.

 Comments